hynek/structlog/docs/thread-local.rst

      Although the state is saved in a global data structure, you still need the global wrapped logger produce a real bound logger.
      Otherwise each log call will result in an instantiation of a temporary BoundLogger.

-     See :ref:`configuration` for more details.
+     See `configuration` for more details.

-The general sentiment against thread locals is that they're hard to test.
+The general sentiment against threadn-locals is that they're hard to test.
 In this case we feel like this is an acceptable trade-off.
 You can easily write deterministic tests using a call-capturing processor if you use the API properly (cf. warning above).